puppetlabs/puppetdb/documentation/api/admin/v1/cmd.markdown

 ## `POST /pdb/admin/v1/cmd`

-The maintanance operations must be triggered by a POST.
+The maintenance operations must be triggered by a POST.

 ### Request format